 An exception also applies when such membership or affiliation occurred solely when the applicant was under the age of 16.
 However, political activities and continuing commitments after the age of 16 are not protected under this exception.

 The statute also excepts membership or affiliation occurring solely by operation of law.
 This includes any case where “the alien automatically, and without personal acquiescence, became a member of or affiliated with a proscribed party or organization by official act, proclamation, order, edict, or decree.”

 Joining a proscribed organization in order to obtain the essentials of living is also excepted, absent an ideological commitment to the cause.
 Examples of the essentials of living refer to “food, shelter, clothing, employment and an education which were routinely available to the rest of the population.”

-His or her membership in or affiliation with a proscribed organization terminated at least 2 or 5 years before the date of receipt of the application (if the alien’s membership or affiliation was with the party controlling the government of a foreign state that is a totalitarian dictatorship as of such date, the alien must establish that his or her membership or affiliation terminated at least 5 years before the date of receipt); and
+His or her membership in or affiliation with a proscribed organization terminated at least 2 or 5 years before the date of receipt of the application (if the immigrant's membership or affiliation was with the party controlling the government of a foreign state that is a totalitarian dictatorship as of such date, the immigrant must establish that his or her membership or affiliation terminated at least 5 years before the date of receipt); and

 He or she is not a threat to the security of the United States.